legenddcr/aos-demo/README.md

-# Hello Wolrd for AliOS on ESP32Devkitc
+# Hello Wolrd for AliOS